pfalcon/awesome-smarthome/README.md

 ## Floor Plans

+A step above and beyond dashboards is vusualizing what happens where on the actual floorplan of your home.

 * [Sweet Home 3D](https://sourceforge.net/projects/sweethome3d/) - Open Source
   desktop application (Java)
 * https://planner5d.com - Online editor, allows to save/import plan in JSON